Piito12/Piito12/README.md

 - 👋 Hi, I’m @Piito12
 - 👀 I’m interested in Software Engineer , Software Developer , Full Stack
-- 🌱 I’m was graduated from Kasetsart University and currenly Techup Thailand.
+- 🌱 I’m was graduated from Kasetsart University and currenly learning on Techup Thailand.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...